microsoft/react-native-code-push/README.md

     For more info regarding the `release` command and its parameters, refer to the [CLI documentation](http://codepush.tools/docs/cli.html#releasing-app-updates).

 Additionally, the CodePush client supports differential updates, so even though you are releasing your JS bundle and assets on every update, your end users will only actually download the files they need.
 The service handles this automatically so that you can focus on creating awesome apps and we can worry about optimizing end user downloads.

+If you run into any issues, you ping us within the [#code-push](https://discord.gg/0ZcbPKXt5bWxFdFu) channel on Reactiflux, [e-mail us](mailto:codepushfeed@microsoft.com) and/or check out the [troubleshooting](#debugging--troubleshooting) details below.

 *Note: Releasing assets via CodePush requires that you're using React Native v0.15.0+ and CodePush v1.4.0+ (for iOS) and React Native v0.19.0+ and CodePush v1.7.0+ (Android).
 If you are using assets and an older version of the CodePush plugin, you should not release updates via CodePush, because it will break your app's ability to load images from the binary.
 Please test and release appropriately!*